-All students are required to submit the Free Application for Federal Student Aid (FAFSA) annually along with the Pitt Dental Financial Aid Application.
+All students are required to submit the Free Application for Federal Student Aid (FAFSA) annually.
+If you are applying for HPL funding, you must complete an application annually.
 Please note that parental information is not required on the FAFSA, but a copy of your parent's federal tax return is required for Health Profession Loan consideration.